Flu1/Baloxavir/README.md

 1. Sample sequences can be downloaded from https://www.ebi.ac.uk/ena -project number PRJEB33516.
 Download the sequences and put them in a new folder in your working directory.

-2. Initial sample preparation - see initial_nextgen.R
+2. Initial sample preparation - see initial_baloxavir_nextgen.R

 3. Run Baloxavir_ngs_analysis.R to perform the analysis.
+To do this you will need a folder with the samples in fasta format.
+Then run Baloxavir_ngs_analysis(list.files(pattern=".fasta"))